swcarpentry/git-novice/01-backup.md

 The last line is the key phrase:
 "no changes added to commit".
-We have changed this file, but we haven't `git add`'ed those changes or saved them as as commit.
+We have changed this file, but we haven't `git add`'ed those changes or saved them as a commit.
 Let's double-check our work using `git diff`, which shows us the differences between the current state of the file